Psychtoolbox-3/psychtoolbox-3.github.com/docs/TextToStuffColorMismatchTest.md

 [TextToStuffColorMismatchTest](TextToStuffColorMismatchTest) - Test if text is drawn
 in the color it was requested to be drawn.

-This demonstrates a bug in the OSX [CoreText](CoreText) renderer,
+In the past, this demonstrated a bug in the OSX [CoreText](CoreText) renderer,
-as used in released PTB versions since at least
+as used in released PTB versions far in the past.
+Nowadays nobody gives
-30th December 2013.
+a crap about Apples crap anymore and we use our own OS independent plugin
+text renderer by default, so this is what we test.

 ### History:

 16-Jun-2015  mk  Derived from code provided by user shandelman116.
 14-Jul-2015  mk  Adapt to new situation that renderer 0 == [CoreText](CoreText) on OSX.
+14-Nov-2021  mk  Throw out a lot of pointless code for the year 2021.